sonnyp/Junction/README.md

 Use the mouse or keyboard navigation to choose the application to open the link or file with.

-If you use middle click, Junction will remain open an you can open the resource in multiple applications.
+If you use middle click, Junction will remain open - allowing you to open the resource in multiple applications.

 You can press `<Ctrl>W` or `Esc` to close and cancel.